 Each year the Cypress College Foundation hosts the annual Golf Classic.

-The 2018 Cypress College Golf Classic will be held on Monday, October 1, 2018 at Seacliff Country Club in Huntington Beach.
+The 2018 Cypress College Golf Classic was held on Monday, October 1, 2018 at Seacliff Country Club in Huntington Beach.
 Photos from this event can be seen here.

 - 8:30 a.m. — Registration